Adults

 - We often have opportunities available to volunteer with our library.
 If you are interested, our application form links can be found below.

-- Special Events
+- Special events

 - Current programs and events

-- Needlework Group - Mondays, April 7, May 5, and May 19 at 10:00 am -12:00 pm
+- Needlework Group - Mondays, May 19 at 10:00 am -12:00 pm

 Do you like to crochet, knit or do any kind of needle work?
 Drop in with your own supplies and projects.
 Share tips, project ideas, and learn new skills with new friends, while working on your project.
-All levels are welcome. - Bingo for Books - Tuesday, April 22 and May 20 at 4:30 pm
+All levels are welcome. - Bingo for Books - Tuesday, May 20 at 4:30 pm

 Patrons of all ages are welcome to join us for an afternoon of Bingo.
-Win a game, pick a book as your prize! - Adult Coloring Night - Monday, April 28 at 6:00 pm
+Win a game, pick a book as your prize! - Adult Coloring Night - Monday, June 23 at 6:00 pm

 Coloring is a good way to express your creative side and reduce stress.
 Join friends and other coloring enthusiasts once a month to relax and de-stress.
-All materials are provided but you are welcome to bring your own coloring materials.
+All materials are provided but you are welcome to bring your own coloring materials. - Adult Craft Tile Coasters - Monday, July 14 at 4:00 pm

-- Needlework Group - Mondays, April 7, May 5, and May 19 at 10:00 am -12:00 pm
+- Needlework Group - Mondays, May 19 at 10:00 am -12:00 pm

 - Volunteers general info and application